sunderee/c2s-harvester/README.md

 Similarly to `theHarvester`, it runs a series of passive and active recon tasks.
 Alongside with that, it also attempts to exploit found vulnerabilities through series of tasks.
-The vulnerability analysis and exploitation is **not** a reliable tool, but it's included because it might help identify possible points of attack.
+The vulnerability analysis and exploitation is **not** a reliable tool, but it's included because it might help identify possible points of attack faster.

 ## License